sanshao85/tideterm/CONTRIBUTING.md

 - For minor changes, you are welcome to [open a pull request](https://github.com/sanshao85/tideterm/pulls).
 - For major changes, please [create an issue](https://github.com/sanshao85/tideterm/issues/new) first.
 - If you are looking for a place to start take a look at [Good First Issues](https://github.com/sanshao85/tideterm/issues?q=is:issue%20state:open%20label:%22good%20first%20issue%22).
-- Join the [Discord channel](https://discord.gg/XfvZ334gwU) to collaborate with the community on your contribution.

 ### Development Environment

-To build and run Wave locally, see instructions at [Building Wave Terminal](./BUILD.md).
+To build and run TideTerm locally, see instructions at [Building TideTerm](./BUILD.md).

 ### Create a Pull Request